axelarnetwork/axelar-local-dev/docs/api_reference.md

 ### `AxelarGateway`

-This contract exposes three functions to use:
+This contract exposes two functions to use:

-- `sendToken(string destinationChain, string destinationAddress, string symbol, uint256 amount)`: The `destinationChain` has to match the network name for the token to reach its destination after relaying.
-The `destinationAddress` is the human-readable version of the address, prefixed with `0x`.
-This is a `string` instead of an `address` because in the real world you can send token to non-evm chains that have other address formats as well. `tokenSymbol` has to match one of the tokens that are deployed in the network, by default just UST but additional tokens can be added (see `deployToken` under `Network`).
+- `callContract(string destinationChain, string contractDestinationAddress, bytes payload)`: The `destinationChain` has to match the network name for the message to reach its destination after relaying.
+The `contractDestinationAddress` is the human-readable version of the address, prefixed with `0x`. `payload` is the information passed to the contract on the destination chain.
-- `callContract(string destinationChain, string contractDestinationAddress, bytes payload)`: See above for `destinationChain` and `contractDestinationAddress`. `payload` is the information passed to the contract on the destination chain.
 Use `abi.encode` to produce `payload`s.
-- `callContractWithToken(string destinationChain, string contractDestinationAddress, bytes payload, string symbol, uint256 amount)`: This is a combination of the above two functions, but the token has to arrive at the contract that is executing.
+- `callContractWithToken(string destinationChain, string contractDestinationAddress, bytes payload, string symbol, uint256 amount)`: Like `callContract`, but the token specified by `symbol`/`amount` also has to arrive at the contract that is executing.

 ### `IAxelarExecutable`